gollpar/Thesis1/README.md

 1. This app is used by people who do not meditate because of the lack of discipline, this app blocks the accessibility to all user’s social media unless he/she uses the meditation app first (every day and you cannot turn it off)

 2. I used Adobe UX and illustrator.
-T

 3. I wanted to do an experiment with an entirely different medium.
 This project does not include crafting.
 Through my research, I figured out that one of the reasons that one doesn’t meditate enough it laziness and the lack of discipline.
 I wanted to see if this project could be a response to this problem